concerto/concerto/README.md

 4. Set up the appropriate webserver configuration (VHosts and such) and start using Concerto
 5. Go the the Concerto URL to setup the initial admin user.

+##
+Installation Notes:
+When running Concerto in production mode, be sure to compile your assets with: bundle exec rake assets:precompile or Sprockets will be used a a fallback with performance consequences.

 Concerto 2 is licensed under the Apache License, Version 2.0.